CD & Drawn Arc Weld Stud

 For Best Weld Quality

-• Base metal surface must be clean, bare metal — free from paint, heavy rust, mill scale and grease.
+• Base metal must be clean bare metal — free from paint, mill scale, grease and heavy rust.
 Surface prep takes seconds and dramatically improves weld consistency.

-• Match the stud diameter to your base metal thickness — do not weld large diameter studs to thin sheet using CD process.
+• Match stud diameter to base metal thickness — never weld large diameter studs to thin sheet with the CD process.

-• Check for 360° weld flash around the full stud base after each weld — full flash confirms a good fusion.
-Partial flash indicates a cold weld and the stud should be rejected.
+• CD check: Inspect for 360° weld flash around the full stud base — full flash confirms good fusion.
+Partial flash is a cold weld — reject it.

-• Bend test 2 studs at the start of each shift and after any size change — bend 30° with a pipe or hammer.
-The weld should hold with no cracking at the base.
+• Bend test both types: Bend 30° from vertical using a pipe or hammer at start of each shift.
+The weld must hold with no cracking at the base.

 Frequently Asked Questions

-What is a weld stud and how is it installed?
+What is a weld stud and how is it different from a bolt?

-What is the difference between CD and drawn arc weld studs?
+What is the difference between a CD and a drawn arc weld stud?

-Why are mild steel weld studs copper coated?
+Why are mild steel CD weld studs copper coated?

-Copper coating improves electrical conductivity between the stud and the welding gun chuck, ensuring consistent arc ignition every time.
+Copper coating on mild steel CD studs improves electrical conductivity between the stud and the welding gun chuck, ensuring consistent arc ignition every time.
 It also provides corrosion protection during storage and transit.
+Without the copper coating, arc initiation becomes inconsistent, leading to cold welds or misfires.
 Copper coating is standard on all externally threaded mild steel CD studs.
-It does not apply to stainless steel studs, which are self-passivating and do not need it.
+Stainless steel studs do not have copper coating — they are self-passivating.

-Can weld studs be installed on painted or coated surfaces?
+Can weld studs be welded to galvanised or painted surfaces?

 Where can I buy weld studs in Bangalore?

-Excel Trading Corporation stocks copper coated mild steel and stainless steel weld studs at our Kumbarpet store in Bengaluru.
+Excel Trading Corporation stocks CD and drawn arc weld studs in copper coated mild steel and stainless steel at our Kumbarpet store in Bengaluru.
 Weld studs are one of our speciality products — we supply to automotive fabricators, construction companies, switchboard manufacturers and electronics enclosure builders across Karnataka and India-wide.
 Call +91-9448239476 or email info@exceltrading.in for sizes, pricing and bulk quotes.